pyxll/pyxll-examples/README.md

 pyxll-examples
 ==============

-example code to be used with pyxll
+Example code to be used with PyXLL.

+See http://www.pyxll.com for information about how PyXLL can be used to embed Python code in Excel.